crispinalan/talkcalendar/README.md

 * The Advanced Linux Sound Architecture (ALSA) provides audio and MIDI functionality to the Linux operating system.
 ALSA is  released under GPL-2.0-or-later and LGPL-2.1-or-later.
 ALSA driver code is included in the  Linux kernel since 2.6.

 * [Flite](http://www.festvox.org/flite/)
-* Flite (festival-lite) is a small fast portable speech synthesis system developed from research at the Carnegie Mellon Univerity and the University of Edinburgh.
+* Flite (festival-lite) is a small fast portable speech synthesis system developed from research at the Carnegie Mellon University and the University of Edinburgh.
 Details of the latest Debian packages can be found on the Bullseye package [page](https://packages.debian.org/source/bullseye/flite).
 The latest C source code is on [github](https://github.com/festvox/flite).
 Flite is free software and the core code has a BSD-like [license](https://github.com/festvox/flite/blob/master/COPYING).
 It is an official Debian package and labeled [DFGS free](https://blends.debian.org/accessibility/tasks/speechsynthesis).